bjarque/t265_UE/README.md

 # t265_UE
 Intel Realsense t265 into Unreal Engine.
-Windows only!
+Windows only, and Livelink plugin is 4.26.2 only at the moment.
+Might recompile it for different versions if you want.

 Simple script that sends data into Unreal Engine through the JSON liveLink plugin.
 Can be configured to send to another IP as well.